About Us

 Our Mission

-Our mission is to be an independent knowledge centre dedicated to human rights in Curaçao and ultimately also pertaining to Aruba, Bonaire, Saba, Sint Eustatius, Sint Maarten and other Caribbean nations.
-We carry out our mission in close cooperation with local and international partners, and in particular opt for a role of vigilance, advocacy, facilitation and referral.
-We are guided in this by the international human rights conventions and standards.
+Our mission is to serve as an independent knowledge center dedicated to human rights in Curaçao, and ultimately throughout Aruba, Bonaire, Saba, Sint Eustatius, Sint Maarten, and other Caribbean nations.
+We pursue this mission in close collaboration with local and international partners, with a focus on vigilance, advocacy, facilitation, and referral.
+Our work is guided by international human rights conventions and standards.

 Our Goals

-Our objective is to commit to respecting the human rights of everyone who resides in Curaçao, Aruba, Bonaire, Saba, Sint Eustatius and Sint Maarten and other Caribbean nations and who are vulnerable in relation to universal human rights and freedoms.
-Special attention goes out to the vulnerable segments of our target population of asylum seekers, refugees, displaced persons, undocumented migrants, migrants and their children.
+Our objective is to uphold and respect the human rights of all individuals residing in Curaçao, Aruba, Bonaire, Saba, Sint Eustatius, Sint Maarten, and other Caribbean nations, particularly those who are vulnerable in relation to universal human rights and freedoms.

-Human Rights Caribbean aspires to achieve this goal by means of
+Human Rights Caribbean strives to achieve this goal through the following actions:

-• Collaborating with partners, organizations and society at large by setting up and supporting collaborative networks
+• Collaborating with partners, organizations, and society at large by establishing and supporting collaborative networks.

-• Developing and disseminating knowledge through courses and training
+• Developing and sharing knowledge through courses and training.